EstebanVictorio/front-end-music-library-preview/README.md

 All credits of the API goes to Spotify and their agreements to their respective content-artist agreements.

 Any questions that you may have are welcome and I'll try to answer as best as I can regarding the implementation.

+##### NOTE: Images and URL resources are property of their respective owners on Spotify Platform & content artists.